Code-Institute-Submissions/the-monkees-7/README.md

 - As a new listener to The Monkees music, I wanted to continue the experience as easily as possible, which I was able to through the Home page with its great range of tracks.
 - As a fan of The Monkees I wanted to view pictures and videos of them, I found pages with both of these on the website.
-- If I or anyone wanted to book The Monkees for an event, one could log on and to listen to some of their tracks and read the reviews before completing the booking form.
+- If I or anyone wanted to book The Monkees for an event, it is possible to log on and to listen to some of their tracks and read the reviews before completing the booking form.

 The main source used to design the website was by completing manually drawn diagrams which are included in this project [project1_wireframes.pdf](https://github.com/eldowling/the-monkees-project1/blob/master/assets/documents/project1_wireframes.pdf)